-The University agrees to manage additional parking fees generated by any increases in the cost of parking for the sole and limited purpose of managing and making improvements to the roads and parking facilities on campus, including supporting services such as administration, security, and physical plant personnel.
+The University agrees that it will not increase the annual parking fees for each of the above listed amounts more than 10% per fiscal year during the first two (2) years of the bargaining cycle this agreement.
+The University agrees to use additional parking fees generated by any increases in the cost of parking for the sole and limited purpose of managing and making improvements to the roads and parking facilities on campus, including supporting services such as administration, security, and physical plant personnel.
 No bargaining unit member shall be charged more for the cost of comparable parking than charged to other University employees.
 Among the factors which the University may consider in the process of contemplating proposed changes in the cost of parking fees are the following: (1) the extent to which such increases are due to higher costs incurred by the University for parking, such as the need to fund additional parking structures or to add additional parking lots/spaces; (2) costs incurred due to the maintenance and repair of existing parking structures and/or lots, such as painting, asphalt repairs, curbing, pothole repair, outside street lighting, additional safety paraphernalia such as signs, flashing lights, and speed humps, etc.; (3) associated costs for managing and maintaining parking and transportation services such as parking attendants and shuttle bus operations; and (4) such other criteria as directly impact the cost of providing on-campus parking.

-These parking rates shall be in effect for the duration of this MOU, which expires on June 30, 2016.
+These parking rates shall be in effect through June 30, 2019 and will be renegotiated thereafter.